-See SODC Tier Report for latest census information
+See SODC Transition Report for latest census information

 Location: Dwight - Livingston County (approx 75 miles SW of Chicago)